Meta explains what they paid attention to and how they approached training large-scale language models

 Meta released

-Llama 3, an open source large-scale language model, in April 2024, and is focusing on the development of large-scale language models, such as developing AI generation tools for promotional images and text for advertisers.
-We explained what challenges Meta recognized in training large-scale language models and how it approached training.
+Llama 3, an open-source large-scale language model, in April 2024 and is focusing on the development of large-scale language models, including developing AI generation tools for promotional images and text for advertisers.
+We explained what challenges Meta recognized in training large-scale language models and how they approached training.

 How Meta trains large language models at scale - Engineering at Meta